lhycms/MaterSDK/README.md

 # Material Software Development Kit (MaterSDK)
 A python library for computational materials science.
 You can use it to:
 1. Process structure file (For PWmat, VASP, ATAT, ...)
-2. Process Kohn-Sham state (For PWmat, VASP, ...)
+2. Process Kohn-Sham state (For PWmat)
 3. Process periodic boundary condition

 # 1. Brief introduction